The Smoking Gun

 .
 Fig. 4 is a modern-day "photograph" of the SAME sieve.

-Do they look the same to you?
+Do the above sieves look the same to you?

 No!
 They are significantly different.
 Why are they so different?
-If they are the same sieve they should be nearly identical to each other, but they are not.
+If they are the same sieve, they should be nearly identical to each other, but they are not.

 An Explanation for the Discrepancy ?

 When was the modern-day photograph of the cartouche with the sieve (Fig.4) taken?
-Obviously it was not taken in 1837, therefore, we can accurately acknowledge that it was taken well AFTER it was discovered (and drawn/recorded) by Vyse in 1837.
-This is important to note.
+Obviously it was not taken in 1837, therefore, we can accurately acknowledge that it was taken AFTER it was discovered (and drawn/recorded) by Vyse in 1837.
+This is very important to note.

 Why is the photograph of the cartouche in Figure 4 NOT an accurate representation of the SAME CARTOUCHE as depicted in Figure 3?